 While this plan at Ford didn't last, it was one of the first that set the template for human resources looking after employees suffering from addiction.

-Today there are drug test places everywhere where employees can be screened, but this wasn’t always the case.
+Today there are drug test places everywhere where employees can be screened, but this wasn't always the case.
 In fact, it took quite some time for drug testing in human resources to become the regular occurrence it is today.
-Mobile Health says, “Prior to the 1980s,
+Mobile Health says, "Prior to the 1980s, private business had very little interest in workplace drug tests.
+The Federal Government only got interested in such drug testing in the late 1970s following the discovery of drug use by military members returning from the Vietnam War."

 Drug testing for human resources also got a big boost during the Reagan era when the Drug-Free Workplace Act and the Anti-Drug Abuse Acts of 1988 were pushed through.
 Mobile Health explains, "Both pieces of legislation created a framework to expand drug testing to Federal contractors and other policies to reduce the amount of drug use at the workplace."